Authentic Lessons for 21st Century Learning

 Essential Question(s)

-How can you represent, compare, and order numbers to solve an equation?
+How can you write and solve equations?

 Snapshot